-4 reported dead after Alpine glacier chunk strikes hikers
+Alpine glacier chunk detaches, killing at least 5 hikers

-ROME (AP) — A large chunk of Alpine glacier broke loose Sunday afternoon and slid down a mountainside, slamming into more than a dozen hikers on a popular trail on the peak.
-At least four people were killed, Italy’s state television said, and seven others were injured.
+ROME (AP) — A large chunk of Alpine glacier broke loose Sunday afternoon and slid down a mountainside in Italy, sending ice, snow and rock slamming into hikers on a popular trail on the peak killing at least five and injuring eight, authorities said.

+Italian RAI state television said the fatalities numbered six, but that death toll couldn’t immediately be confirmed.
+It wasn’t immediately known how many hikers might be missing.

-RAI state television didn’t cite a source for its report of fatalities.
-But earlier the National Alpine and Cave Rescue Corps tweeted that the search of the involved area of Marmolada peak involved at least five helicopters and rescue dogs.
-Separately, emergency dispatchers in northeast Italy tweeted that about 15 hikers were believed to have been in the stricken area.
+The National Alpine and Cave Rescue Corps tweeted that the search of the involved area of Marmolada peak involved at least five helicopters and rescue dogs.

-The segment that broke away is known as a serac, or pinnacle of a glacier.
+“There are five dead among the people hit by the detachment of the serac,” the emergency service’s tweet said, referring to a technical term for a pinnacle of a glacier.
+“There are eight injured, two of them in grave condition.”

+The SUEM dispatch service, which is based in the nearby Veneto region, said 18 people who were above the area where the ice struck will be evacuated by the Alpine rescue corps.

 Marmolada, towering about 3,300 meters (about 11,000 feet), is the highest peak in the eastern Dolomites.